kristeaac/codepath-project-4-extended-twitter-client/README.md

 ## Notes

-### Clicking links in ListViews resulted in a runtime exception `android.util.AndroidRuntimeException: Calling startActivity() from outside of an Activity context requires the FLAG_ACTIVITY_NEW_TASK flag`
+### Clicking links in ListViews resulted in a runtime exception

 After enabling autolink, I was receiving the following error when clicking on any tweets with links inside the timeline's ListView: